mrjono1/joi-to-typescript/README.md

 - Support `null` fields
 - Convert sub schemas to interfaces
 - Ability to add your own custom types
-- Clear `interfaceDirectory` to ensure there is no junk files
+- Clear `TypeOutputDirectory` to ensure there is no junk files